 On the other hand, there are two advantages to this kind of fund.
 They are generally able to replicate the index very precisely.
 Even small funds can be very close to the index.
 And they can have very low costs since they do not have transaction costs.
 Only contract costs, but they are generally not occurring very often.

-Personally, I think it’s a bit too much things going on for this kind of replication.
+Personally, I think it is a bit too many things going on for this kind of replication.
 But there are advantages.
-And you should know what synthetic funds are if you want to invest.
+And you should know what synthetic funds are if you want to invest in index funds.
+I really prefer physical replication for index funds.